-- 1. Check you have the correct module installed. - 2.
-Ensure that the inert gas supply to the VGA-77 is on, with the cylinder regulator set to the recommended pressure of 350 kPa (50 psi). - 3.
-Ensure that the peristaltic pump is adjusted correctly as detailed in section 3.1.2 below. - 4.
-Set up any other accessories you require (for example, printers or samplers) according to their instruction manuals. - 5.
-Set the instrument parameters for the element to be determined.

-Use the integration mode with Varian AA or ICP-OES systems.
-(Varian AA users can also use PROMT mode.)
-ICP-MS users should select the Peak hopping mode with a Dwell time of around 400 μ s and 50-100 scans per replicate.

-6. Fill the reagent container(s) with the required reagent(s).
-(Refer to chapter 4.)
+- 1 Check you have the correct module installed. - 2 Ensure that the inert gas supply to the VGA 77 is on, with the cylinder regulator set to the recommended pressure of 350 kPa (50 psi). - 3 Ensure that the peristaltic pump is adjusted correctly as detailed in the following section. - 4 Set up any other accessories you require (for example, printers or autosamplers) according to their instruction manuals. - 5 Set the instrument parameters for the element to be determined.
+Use the integration mode with Agilent AA or ICP-OES systems.
+(Agilent AA users can also use PROMT mode.) - 6 Fill the reagent container(s) with the required reagent(s).
+(Refer to Section 5.)